-When Disabled, a "Yellow" mark will appear in Windows® 95's Device Manager.
+When Disabled, a "Yellow" mark will appear in Windows® 95/98's Device Manager.

-PCI Slot I Use IRQ to PCI Slot 4 Use IRQ
+PCI Slot I Use IRQ and PCI Slot 2 Use IRQ

 By default, an IRQ will automatically be assigned to each PCI slot.
 You may manually assign an IRQ to these slots by selecting one of the available options.